Idea

 cost to create training / # of employees

-For any type of instructor-led training, that equation might be very different.
+For any instructor-led training, that equation might be very different.
 The same number of employees, different costs.

 (cost to create training + ((# of employees / capacity of each session) * cost of each session)